Legandy/PlaylistConverter/ReadMe.md

 🎧 PlaylistConverter
 Smart playlist sync tool for MusicBee and Poweramp.
-Automatically detects changes in .m3u and .m3u8 files, converts absolute paths to relative paths, maintains backups, and keeps your Android and Library folders in sync — all in real time.
+Automatically detects changes in .m3u and .m3u8 files, converts paths, maintains backups, and keeps your Android and Library folders in sync — all in real time.

 🚀 Features
 - 🧠 Hash-based change detection — only processes playlists when content changes